D-Brox/InspiroBot-powercord/README.md

 # InspiroBot plugin
- A Powercord plugin that allows you send \'inspirational\' quote images from InspiroBot
+ A Powercord plugin that allows you send \'inspirational\' quote images from InspiroBot.

 ### Usage: